jseol073/OF-1010-Game/DEVELOPMENT.md

 (4/29)
 I made sure to update the binary_grid accordingly when a user releases a piece on the grid so that the piece will be represented as 1's on the binary_grid.
 With that, I also made sure a piece cannot overlap another piece by checking if that piece being added is already on a 1 (or more 1's) on the binary_grid.
 The next task will be to check if a row or column on the binary_grid is completely filled with all 1's.
 In that case, add score by ten and update the binary_grid so that those 1's will be 0's, and, finally, draw the background blocks to be over the row/column that is filled.

+(4/29)
+Completely finished with the logic of the game.
+So, when a row or column is filled with blocks, then I clear those blocks and add the score by 10.
+So, I finished the task mentioned previously.
+In addition, I added the gui components such as displaying the score using ofxLabel, using a slider to change the volume, a reset button, a button to display the leaderboard, and added music to it by using ofSoundPlayer.
+So, these components were also mentioned in my proposal.md.
+My next task will be to properly display the top ten scores.